JackDickson1/Global-Nuke-Explosions-Map/Readme.md

     Symbols for the sites are scaled circles that increase in size with yeild of the explosions.
     I converted the yeilds into tonnes only so that I could display them in using the circles.
     Previously they were displayed in t, kt, mt.
-I chose to go with a orange/red color scheme over a simple black and white basemap.
+I chose to go with a orange/red color scheme over a simple world topo map.
 I think that this makes the circles stand out.
 I also used opacity to allow the user to see through the circles.
 There are many circles that overlap so the opacity is helpful when navigating the map.

 ### Data Source
     The data source used in this map is a ArcGIS Online feature layer created by Damian Spangrud.
-    The basemap is from Stadia Maps.
+    The basemap is an ESRI basemap.